Accessibility features

 • For infographics, search for tabular to view a list of tabular infographics that you can run for your site.

-• For Esri classic reports, turn on the Try new report style toggle button to use the tabular design style for any report that you run for your site.
+• For Esri classic reports, the Try new report style toggle button is turned on by default.
+This setting applies the tabular design style for any report that you run for your site.